School Breakfast and Lunch Programs

 Community Eligibility Provision (CEP)

 The Community Eligibility Provision (CEP) is a meal service option for local educational agencies (LEAs) and schools in high-poverty areas.
 CEP may be implemented in individual schools, groups of schools, or entire school districts.
 CEP allows participating schools to serve breakfast and lunch at no cost to all enrolled students without the burden of collecting household applications.
-CEP streamlines student eligibility and participation, creating more opportunities for students to receive nutrition necessary to optimize academic performance.
+CEP streamlines student eligibility and participation, creating more opportunities for students to receive the nutrition necessary to optimize academic performance.

 Benefits: